Call Santa: How to Call Santa Claus for Free

 Google Santa Tracker

-Google's Santa Tracker app doubles as an advent-calendar-type game by revealing a new holiday activity each day of the month leading up to Christmas Eve, and that's when the fun really gets started as Google's brightest minds stay up all night following Rudolph's light as it guides Santa across the night sky.
-Previously-released activities include a code lab, a snowflake generator, and a translator that allows you to hear "Santa Claus," "ho, ho, ho," "season's greetings," and "Happy New Year" translated into 25 different languages, including Elvish.
-If you've got an Android phone and a Cardboard VR headset, you can play Christmas-themed games through the app there, too.
+Google's Santa Tracker app doubles as an advent-calendar-type game by revealing new holiday activities throughout the month leading up to Christmas Eve, and that's when the fun really gets started as Google's brightest minds stay up all night following Rudolph's light as it guides Santa across the night sky.
+Previously-released activities include an elf maker, a map quiz (that stumped me with Northern Europe on Level 4!), a present drop, a translator that allows you to hear "Santa Claus," "ho, ho, ho," "season's greetings," and "Happy New Year" translated into 25 different languages, including Elvish, and much more.
 FREE

 Catch Santa in my House app screenshot.
 Background photo by James Emery via Flickr.